navis-org/pymaid/docs/source/rmaid_doc.rst

    The :mod:`pymaid.rmaid` module requires `rpy2 <https://rpy2.readthedocs.io>`_.
    As `rpy2` installation fails if no R is installed, it is not a default dependency and has to be installed manually *after* R has been set up.
+   Also: the latest R version supported by `rpy2` appears to be 3.3.3 (Jul/2017).

 Quickstart
 ==========